 Dr. Ralph Mills is a native of Madisonville, Tennessee.
-He graduated from Hiwassee College in 1978, received his Bachelor of Science degree from King University in Bristol, Tennessee, in 1980, and earned his medical degree from East Tennessee State University Quillen College of Medicine in 1984.
+He graduated from Hiwassee College in 1978 and received his B.S. from King University in 1980.
+Dr. Mills earned his medical degree from East Tennessee State University Quillen College of Medicine in 1984.
 He is board-certified in sports medicine and family medicine.

 Jason Moore, M.D.

-Professor, Director of Medical Student Education & Clerkship, Interim Chair
+Professor, Director of Medical Student Education & Clerkship, Chair

 Elizabeth White, D.O.